 Cape Range National Park ranks high on my list of best places to visit in Western Australia.
-Its landscape is pretty spectacular.
-The rugged, arid canyons contrast with white, sparkling beaches, and clear, turquoise water.
+Just imagine rugged arid canyons that contrast with white sparkling beaches, and clear turquoise water.
 Sounds good?
 There’s something even better.
 Ningaloo Reef which is Australia’s largest fringing coral reef.
 Over 200 coral and 500 fish in deep sea habitats, positioned not farther than 100 metres from the shore.
-You must see it!
 Snorkelling on Ningaloo Reef is a truly exceptional experience.
-In this blog post, I’m going to share with you all you need to know about Cape Range National Park.
-Let’s give it a go!
+Find out more about Cape Range National Park below.

 HOW FAR IS CAPE RANGE FROM PERTH?